mmcquillan/protocli/README.md

 `protocli <config>`

+## Commands

+The only native command inside protocli is `?` which lists all possible command matches.

 ## Config

-The configuration is a YAML based file, like the one here:
+The configuration is a YAML based file.
+Examples can be found in the [here](examples).

 ```
 ---
 prompt: "> "
 commands:
 -
-  command: "version"
+  command: "do version"
-  response: "0.1"
+  response: "0.2.0"
-  color: "white"
 -
   command: "do plan <file>"
+  responses:
+  -
-  response: "Planning ${file}...
+    response: "Planning ${file}..."
-  \nComplete"
+  -
+    response: "Complete"
     delay: 2
+-
+  command: "do apply <file>"
+  responses:
+  -
+    response: "Applying ${file}..."
+  -
+    response: "Error: applying ${file}"
+    color: "red"
+    delay: 3
+-
+  command: "do plan [...]"
+  response: "do plan <file>"
+-
+  command: "do apply [...]"
+  response: "do apply <file>"
+-
+  command: "do [...]"
+  response: "do <plan|apply> <file>"
 ```

 ### prompt
 - Description: A prompt to show in the protocli interaction
 - Default: `> `
+- Type: string

+### default
+- Description: A default response when no command is matched
+- Default: none
 - Type: string

 ### commands